by Brenna Hicks | Mar 14, 2008 | Blog

 by Brenna Hicks | Jan 30, 2008 | Blog

-We live in a society that labels everything.
+The Hidden Power of Labels on Children’s Self-Esteem We live in a society that labels everything.
 We have labels on our clothes, our cheeseburgers, our meat and produce, and the list goes on.
-We like the convenience of neatly packaged words so we can sum up the person, place or thing and know what to expect.
-However,...
+We like the convenience of neatly packaged words so we can sum up the...

 by Brenna Hicks | Dec 19, 2007 | Blog

-Last year, I wrote an article with ideas and ways to keep the focus on what is important during the Christmas Season.
-It doesn’t even seem that a year could have passed so quickly, but here we are in December again!
-This year, I would like to expand on the...
+Creating Meaningful Christmas Memories for Your Kids Last year, I wrote an article with ideas and ways to keep the focus on what is important during the Christmas Season.
+It doesn’t even seem that a year could have passed so quickly, but here we are in December...

 by Brenna Hicks | Nov 15, 2007 | Blog

-The more I learn about Play Therapy techniques and principles, the more attuned I am to recognizing when to use them in everyday situations.
-There are not many dinners out with my husband where I do not recognize and observe opportunities for parents to have used a...
+Recognizing Everyday Opportunities for Play Therapy Techniques The more I learn about Play Therapy techniques and principles, the more attuned I am to recognizing when to use them in everyday situations.
+There are not many dinners out with my husband where I do not...

 by Brenna Hicks | Oct 22, 2007 | Blog

-Socialization is a basic instinct that drives behavior.
-Wolves live in packs, cattle move in herds, fish swim in schools, geese travel in gaggles. 🙂 Anyway, it seems that the most developed of the animal kingdom seem to have missed the proverbial innate cues somehow....
+Why Socialization is Essential for Healthy Families Socialization is a basic instinct that drives behavior.
+Wolves live in packs, cattle move in herds, fish swim in schools, geese travel in gaggles. 🙂 Anyway, it seems that the most developed of the animal kingdom seem...